aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 most toxic 1,598 sites on the Environmental Protection Agency's (EPA) National Priorities List.

-Fluorochemicals (PFOAs) such as perfluorooc- tanoic acid (PFOA) are used in non-stick coatings on cookware, as a stain repellent on clothing, carpets, and upholstery, as undercoat on beach umbrellas to provide increased sun-protection and as liner in canned and other food containers, especially fast- food packaging.
+Fluorochemicals (PFOAs) such as perfluorooctanoic acid (PFOA) are used in non-stick coatings on cookware, as a stain repellent on clothing, carpets, and upholstery, as undercoat on beach umbrellas to provide increased sun-protection and as liner in canned and other food containers, especially fast-food packaging.
 Some references to PFOAs and PFOSs are Chemicals in frying pan a potential hazard to environment and Fluoropolymers may have harmful long-term effects .
 PFOAs are suspected carcinogens only because the industry fights the debate like the tobacco industry argues that